KTH/kth-node-eslint-config/README.md

 It's currently based on AirBnB's config.

-This means we all are responsible for keeping this module fresh to help us in our daily work.
+We are all responsible for keeping this module fresh to help us in our daily work.

 Don´t be afraid to make changes but also take your time to discuss with colleagues about the changes you want to make.